mehedi-rucse/CampusAPI/README.md

 ### Entering data of new User [POST]

-You may create your own product using this action.
+You may enter new user using this action.
 It takes a JSON object containing the followings:
     1. Name
     2. Roll